NicholasAT925/Structure_and_NestedStructure/README.md

 # Structure_and_NestedStructure
- learning to use nested structure
+ learning to use nested structure here is my journey